Fibromyalgia has many symptoms that tend to vary from person to person. The main symptom is widespread pain.

-Fibromyalgia can cause extreme tiredness (fatigue).
-This can range from a mild tired feeling to the exhaustion often experienced during a flu-like illness.
+Fibromyalgia can cause tiredness.
+This can range from feeling mildly tired to the exhaustion often felt during a flu-like illness.

-Severe fatigue may come on suddenly and can drain you of all your energy.
+Severe tiredness (fatigue) may come on suddenly and can drain you of all your energy.
 If this happens, you may feel too tired to do anything at all.

 Poor sleep quality